 Click for Details

 CLS-SL Tube Lens integration with the ITL200 and an objective in a laser scanning system.

 A diagram showing lens placement for a general laser scanning system.

 Scan Lenses Implemented in OCT

-When designing an imaging system that uses an LSM scan lens in an OCT configuration, it is important to accommodate the design wavelength, parfocal distance, scanning distance, entrance pupil, and scan angle specifications in order to maximize the image quality (see the Specs tab for scan lens specifications and definitions).
+When designing an imaging system that uses an LSM scan lens in an OCT configuration, it is important to accommodate the design wavelength, parfocal distance, scanning distance, entrance pupil, and scan angle specifications in order to maximize the image quality.
 In general, the larger the input beam diameter, the smaller the focused spot size.
 However, due to the effects of vignetting and/or increased aberrations, the range of scan angles decreases as the diameter of the beam increases.
-Beams smaller than the entrance pupil specification will result in spot sizes larger than those specified in the Specs tab, and beams with larger diameters will be clipped.
+Beams smaller than the entrance pupil specification will result in spot sizes larger than those specified for the scan lens, and beams with larger diameters will be clipped.